Helpful Information

 Step 5: The resolution

-Now ask yourself which character saves the day?
+Now ask your child which character saves the day?
 Maybe the main character discovers a hidden superpower or perhaps another character is introduced in the mix.

 Step 6: The final scene